joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 * your `@ControllerAdvice` must have higher precedence than the default cplace exception handler otherwise the cplace exception handler for the `Exception` class will handle your exceptions. (see `@Order(Ordered.HIGHEST_PRECEDENCE)` above)

+Controller advices need to be [exported](https://docs.cplace.io/app-dev/phase-4-implementation/spring-in-plugins/#spring-context-isolation) in the same way as rest controllers in order to be picked up by the cplace platform.

 #### Security

 ##### Authentication